rotatefree/rotatefree.github.io/README.md

 Browser Support
 ------------------------------
-Rotatefree works with all modern browsers with CSS3 support,as well as some old ones such as Internet Explorer 8, 9, etc.
+Rotatefree works with all modern browsers with CSS3 support, as well as some old ones such as Internet Explorer 8, 9, etc.

 Including files
 ------------------------------